DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Password encoding

-With Spring Security encoding passwords is as easy as writing one line of bean configuration.
+With Spring Security, encrypting passwords stored in DB, is as easy as writing one line of bean configuration.
-BCrypt is recommended option over MD5 and other hashing algorithms.
+BCrypt is [recommended](https://en.wikipedia.org/wiki/Bcrypt) option over MD5 and other hashing algorithms.

 {% highlight java %}